eclipse/steady/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

 __IMPORTANT__: please ensure that you do not refer to any **internal or confidential information** from your company/organization here.
-Also, to ensure the reproducibility of bugs, please provide only references to public (open-source) projects on which the issue can be reproduced. **Please do not include in the issue description any reference or link to non-public or otherwise proprietary information**.
+Also, please provide only references to public (open-source) projects on which the issue can be reproduced. **Please do not include in the issue description any reference or link to non-public or otherwise proprietary information**.

 **To Reproduce**
 Steps to reproduce the behavior: